 Throughout the Joseon dynasty, Seoul was entirely surrounded by a massive stone wall.
 The government built it to protect the citizens from wild animals, thieves, and invasions, as well as to regulate visitors from other regions.
 The wall stretches nearly 19 kilometers along the ranges of four surrounding mountains: Bugaksan, Naksan, Namsan, and Inwangsan.

-Although Seoul of modern-day has grown beyond the ancient wall, two-third of it still remain standing.
+Although Seoul of modern-day has grown beyond the ancient wall, two-thirds of it still remains standing.
 That includes six of the eight original gates.
 These gates were built based on four cardinal and four intermediate directions of the compass.
 Of the eight gates, the North, South, East, and West gates are known as the “Four Great Gates”.
-They are named respectively in “Wisdom”, “Dignity”, “Benevolence” and “Righteousness”, reflecting four Confucian virtues.
+They are named respectively “Wisdom”, “Dignity”, “Benevolence” and “Righteousness”, reflecting four Confucian virtues.

-- Seodaemun (West Gate) is no longer exist, while Sukjeongmun (North Gate) is slightly off the beaten track.
+- Seodaemun (West Gate) no longer exists, while Sukjeongmun (North Gate) is slightly off the beaten track.